KausthubRaoMohite/IgotCourseAutomation/README.md

 # IgotCourseAutomation

 Welcome to the IgotCourseAutomation repository!
 This project is designed to help automate various aspects of your course completion process for IGOT.
+###RECOMMENDED TO USE "igot_autoscript.py"

 ## Introduction
 IgotCourseAutomation is a tool for course administrators and educators to streamline their workflow through automation.
 This project uses modern technologies to manage and execute tasks quickly😉.